Discovering The Depths - New Sea Creature With 20 Arms Stuns Scientists

 But don't let its fruity name fool you.
 The creature's appearance is more akin to the spine-chilling facehugger from the "Alien" movies, especially with its 20 sprawling arms.
 These arms come in two types: some are thinner and shorter with striped patterns, while others are longer and resemble feathers.

-The color of these arms can range from purplish to dark reddish, adding to its otherworldly look.
+The colors of these arms can range from purplish to dark reddish, adding to its otherworldly look.

-As we dive deeper into the ocean's mysteries, each discovery like this reminds us of the vast unknown that still awaits to be explored.
+As we dive deeper into the ocean's mysteries, each discovery like this reminds us of the vast unknown that still awaits exploration.
 The Antarctic strawberry feather star is just one example of the incredible diversity hidden beneath the waves, waiting to tell us more about the complexities of marine life.